SignificoHealth/recco-android-sdk/docs/SHOWCASE.md

 ## Feed Locked content

 Content should be presented wisely.
 To do so, user interactions are needed and more information is likely to be required before some information is given to the user.
-This leads to a leveled-up, achivements and progressive experience.
+This leads to a leveled-up, achievements and progressive experience.

 | Feed Scroll                                    | Feed Locked                                  | Feed Unlock                                           |